unionlabs/union/docs/docs/06_joining_the_testnet/02_getting_tokens.md

 ## Receiving Testnet Tokens

-Once you've been accepted to the Testnet, you will receive a form to submit your Testnet address.
+Once you've been accepted to the Testnet, you will receive a form to submit your Union address as well as your node address.

+### Finding your Union Address

 To ensure your account will have an UNO balance, please submit the address from your newly created or recovered account.

 If you haven't already noted down your address, you can retrieve it with the following command: